Schedule

 • Policy shifts at the federal and state level are reshaping how outdoor brands operate, from public lands access to trade regulation.
 This session brings together executive-level voices across the industry for a roundup of what's changed, what's coming, and what it means for your business.
 Expect a fast-moving conversation covering the policy issues execs can't afford to ignore, with practical takeaways for staying ahead of regulatory shifts rather than reacting to them after the fact.

 • Hear pitches from peers.
-This speed-dating-style workshop puts media, destinations, PR pros and creators in the same room for quick conversations built to make real connections happen fast.
+This round-table style workshop puts media, destinations, PR pros and creators in the same room for quick conversations built to make real connections happen fast.
 Maybe it's learning about a destination you didn't know was worth covering.
 Maybe it's landing your next product contributed article.
 Maybe it's just getting a peer up to speed on your editorial calendar plans for the year ahead.
 Come prepared with a clear, concise pitch, and a few good questions.
 You'll leave with new contacts and momentum on stories, coverage, and partnerships that might otherwise take months to get off the ground.
 This workshop is moderated by: Jakob Schiller (Outside Magazine Contributor) and Andrew Knight (PR rep for Visit Montana)

 • Find your next brand collaboration partner!
 This speed-dating-style workshop puts media, destinations, and brands in the same room for fast, focused conversations designed to spark real partnerships.
 This workshop moderated by Mollie Hansen, Chief Marketing Officer at Airstream, and Zack Helminiak founder and CEO of Nomadix, will share their own case studies of brand collaboration success and share tips for pulling off your next successful product collab.
 Come prepared with a clear pitch and an open mind.
 You'll leave with new contacts, and maybe your next collaboration, already in motion.